GLOBAL MARKETS-Asia stocks eke out gains on China hopes, oil eases

 The euro which in overnight trading was close to a 8-1/2 month high against the dollar, slipped 0.1 percent.

-President Barack Obama and congressional Republicans face even bigger budget battles in the next two months after a hard-fought deal averted the fiscal cliff of automatic tightening that threatened to push the U.S. into recession.
+President Barack Obama and congressional Republicans face even bigger budget battles in the next two months after the hard-fought deal halted a round of automatic fiscal tightening that threatened to push the world's largest economy into recession.

-Strength in the dollar and profit-taking pushed oil prices lower with Brent crude slipping 0.3 percent and U.S crude futures down 19 cents to $92.93.
+Strength in the dollar and profit-taking pushed oil prices lower with Brent crude slipping below $112 a barrel and U.S crude futures down 57 cents to $92.55.

 "After the initial excitement, reality sets in," said Victor Shum, oil consultant at IHS Purvin & Gertz.
 "There will be other negotiations and the deal is a compromise."